frender

 How Frender works

-Frender is based on react's functional components (React.FC
+Frender is based on react's functional components (React.FC).

-are just js functions with special restrictions (
+React.FC are just js functions with special restrictions (

-such as must return null | React.Element
+such as must return null | React.Element,

 must obey hooks rules).

-What frender do is just to convert a rust function to a js function with wasm_bindgen::clousre::Closure
+What frender do is just to convert a rust function to a js function with wasm_bindgen::clousre::Closure.

 However, the problem is that js doesn't know about